arontha/Twitter_Cameroon/README.md

 Lambda functions have many uses.
 In this case, we will use it for ultra cheap (free) hosting/computing.
 All work necessary in AWS to run this bot is done by navigating to Lambda in the AWS UI and creating a new function.
 The equivalent of main.py for a lambda function is lambda_function.py.
 To observe the code, start with lambda_function.py and trace its references.

 ### Non-native Python Packages w/ Lambda
 The bot relies on a non-native package (in this case Tweepy).
-Uploading the code requires also uploading the package.
+Running the code on Lambda requires also uploading the package.
 This can be done in several ways, as outlined here: https://docs.aws.amazon.com/lambda/latest/dg/python-package.html

 ### Cloudwatch Events
 These are the triggers that will determine when to run your lambda function.
 Using cron expressions, you can set this on a schedule to run at a certain time per day, day per week/month.